Emile Norman: Career and work

 Norman began his professional career designing window displays for the Bullocks Wilshire department store in Los Angeles.
 He later moved to New York to design window displays for department stores including Bergdorf Goodman and Bonwit Teller — his work featured in Vogue and other periodicals.
 In 1946, he designed ornate headgear for performers in the 1946 Hollywood musical Blue Skies.

 On a trip to Europe, he discovered an affinity for working with plastics, especially epoxy resin, which would ultimately become a mainstay of his work.
 His work was featured in a Manhattan gallery in 1944 and subsequently covered in The New York Times — noting Norman's innovative use of plastic as decorative rather than functional material.
 The show received positive reviews and quickly sold out.

 In his work, Norman was known to use a technique combining admixtures of epoxy, crushed glass, plastic, and wood to create a cloisonne or stained glass effect.
 He also layered the material over wax forms, which were subsequently melted to leave a 3-dimensional sculpture.

 His body of work includes sculptures, mosaics, panels, and jewelry — notably the 40-by-46-foot mosaic window for the Nob Hill Masonic Center in San Francisco, depicting the founding of California Freemasonry.
 The Monterey Herald described the mural as an endomosaic, incorporating thousands of bits of metal, parchment, felt, linen, silk, natural foliage, thinly sliced vegetable matter, shells and sea life, plus 180 colors of stained glass."

 Documentary

 In 2006, PBS aired the documentary, Emile Norman: By His Own Design, covering much of Norman's life.
-The documentary featured, Michael Tucker and Jill Eikenberry, actors known for their roles on the NBC television series, L.A.
+The documentary was produced by Michael Tucker and Jill Eikenberry, actors known for their roles on the NBC television series, L.A.
 Law.
 The couple were friends and neighbors of Norman having purchased land from him in Big Sur.

 The film incorporated footage shot by Norman's partner Brooks Clement on a hand-cranked 16mm Bolex.